eugenemel/maven_core/README.md

-LIBMAVEN - Core Library for use in Metabolomic Analysis and Visualization Engine
+MAVEN CORE: Set of Library for use in Metabolomic Analysis and Visualization Engine

 Authors: Eugene Melamud
 Copyright 2010 Eugene Melamud / Princeton University